 Graves’ disease in children is a chronic autoimmune condition, which means the child’s immune system causes the condition.
-Graves’ disease accounts for 10–15% of all thyroid disorders in children and teens.
+Graves’ disease accounts for 10–15% of all endocrine and thyroid disorders in children and teens.
+According to the Children’s Hospital Of Philadelphia (CHOP), the condition affects about one in 10,000 children in the US.
 It is characterized by weight loss, increased heartbeat, fatigue, and other health issues that require long-term medical intervention (1) (2).
 It is also among the most common causes of hyperthyroidism in children.

 Read this post to learn more about the causes, symptoms, diagnosis, and treatment modalities for Graves’ disease in children.

 What Causes Graves’ Disease In Children?

 The exact cause of Graves’ disease remains unclear, but it is believed that the disease is caused due to genetic and environmental factors.
 The pathophysiology of the disease is based on the binding of an antibody called thyroid-stimulating immunoglobulin (TSI) to the thyroid-stimulating hormone (TSH), signaling an increased synthesis of thyroid hormones, T3 and T4, and growth in the thyroid gland (overactive thyroid).
 It eventually leads to hyperthyroidism (3).

 Studies suggest that alterations in several genes (the majority of them belonging to the HLA complex) increase a person’s overall risk of developing this disease (4).
 In addition, genes involved in thyroid function (thyroglobulin (Tg) or the thyroid-stimulating hormone receptor (TSHR) genes) and modification of immune responses (such as CD25, CD40, CTLA-4, and FOXP3 genes) are also linked to the development of Graves’ disease (5).

 What Are The Risk Factors For Graves’ Disease?